FAQ Ð details of

 with undertaking a survey for us.

-its construction and materials.
+construction and materials.

 www.adrianflux.co.uk/household-insurance/ may be able to help with covering non